 Themes are sorted into categories to make selecting your theme easier.

-You can search for a specific theme by entering the keyword in the search blog, click Search and only the themes that match will be displayed.
+You can search for a specific theme by entering the keyword in the search, click Search and only the themes that match will be displayed.

 For example, you can search by a specific theme name or search using key words for color, number of column (two column).

 As you browse themes you can try out a theme using the Live Preview link.
-Hovering your mouse over a theme brings up theme action menus including the Live Preview link.
+Hovering your cursor over a theme brings up theme action menus including the Live Preview link.

-When you click on Live Preview this launches the theme customizer which is designed to make it easier for you to customize your theme and see the results in real time without having to visit your blog.
+When you click on Live Preview this launches the theme customizer which is designed to make it easier for you to customize your theme and see the results in real time.

 It also allows you to customize any theme before you activate it.
-If you like what you see, click Save & Activate to use the theme.
-Alternatively, click Cancel to return to Manage themes to continue browsing the themes.
+If you like what you see, click Activate & Publish to use the theme.
+Alternatively, click X to return to Manage themes or click on Change to continue browsing themes.